matthewcasias/Lab2/README.md

             In the pull request that I sent, I added an input check in pig.py to make sure that a vild input was being given.

 Activity 4: https://github.com/UVA-CS3240-S18/IveGotIssues/issues/9

+Activity 5: When the .gitignore file was added to my hello-world repo, if a file type was included in .gitignore it would not recognize having to commit/push that file to the repo.